ErikVerheul/OneBacklog/README.md

 When more users work on the backlog of the same product the client presentation is updated automatically (no screen refresh needed) of changes made by other users.
 The same is true when team members share the planning board to discuss progress or plan for the next sprint.
 <b>Role based authorization:</b><br />
 The server admin has the privileges as set by CouchDB.
 The product admins have all privileges for their product(s) like user assignment.
 Product owners have the rights to change priorities for their products.
 A superPO has admin rights for all products and can create new products.
-Developers can create new pbi's for their product(s) but not change priorities in the backlog.
+Developers can create new user stories for their product(s) but not change priorities in the backlog.
 Viewers can only read the information of the products assigned to them.

 <b>Non functional requirements:</b>